mina-fayazi/FullStackOpen/part1/README.md

 ### 1.13\*: Anecdotes, step 2
 - Add functionality to vote for the displayed anecdote.
 Each anecdote has an individual vote count stored in an array.

+### 1.14\*: Anecdotes, step 3
+- Add functionality to display the anecdote with the most votes.